 Appreciative Inquiry: Leveraging Strengths for Transformative, Lasting Change (Single Class Only)

-David L. Cooperrider, Ph.D., Fairmount Santrol Professor in Social Entrepreneurship and professor of organizational behavior.
+David L. Cooperrider, Ph.D., Fairmount Santrol - David L. Cooperrider Professor in Appreciative Inquiry and professor of organizational behavior.
 As a co-originator of AI, Dr. Cooperrider is an expert in positive organizational change.
 He is the co-author of several books including the Appreciative Inquiry Handbook and Appreciative Inquiry: A Positive Revolution in Change.
 His work has been covered in The New York Times, Fast Company, Human Resources Executive Magazine, and Training Magazine.
 In addition, he consults for organizations such as American Express, BP America, and the U.S. Navy.
 Dr. Cooperrider earned his PhD from Case Western Reserve University.

 Ronald Fry, Ph.D., chair and professor of organizational behavior.
 Dr. Fry, a co-originator of AI and noted authority on the subject, has published numerous journal articles and books on AI, including co-authoring the Handbook of Transformative Cooperation with Cooperrider and Appreciative Inquiry: A Positive Approach to Building Cooperative Capacity with Frank Barrett, and has developed and conducted a certificate program in Appreciative Leadership and Organizational Capacity Building in over 30 countries.
 He also consults with a variety of organizations including The Lubrizol Corporation, Roadway Express, and the U.S. Navy.
 Dr. Fry received his PhD from Massachusetts Institute of Technology.